Is Extreme the right course for you?

 Funding and space for additional research and prototyping through the summer following the course is available through Social E Labs.
 Some students visit their partners over the summer, where they help implement the ideas.
 This can involve transferring their ideas and methodology to their partners, testing their final ideas more thoroughly with customers, or helping their partners set up a functioning manufacturing unit.

-Should the students wish to continue further development and prototyping after Social E Labs, additional support during the following academic year is available through SEED Design Lab.
+Should the students wish to continue further development and prototyping after Social E Labs, additional support during the following academic year is available through Extreme Design Lab.
 Sometimes students decide that the best way to implement their ideas is to form their own organization.
 Several for-profit and not-for-profit organizations have launched out of the class to carry their ideas through to implementation.

 We are committed to helping students pursue their passions.
 A large, informal community of designers, industry experts, investors, legal counselors, and advocates has formed around the class, and has proved invaluable in helping students push their projects toward final implementation.